Try DI!:

 instructional management strategies for improving the learning environment.

-for students to reflect on and represent progress, achievement, and
+opportunities for students to reflect on and represent progress, achievement,

-most often encountered when implementing a differentiated classroom.
+and barriers most often encountered when implementing a differentiated

-teachers transitioning from a non-DI (i.e., “one size fits all”) approach to a
+action for teachers transitioning from a non-DI (i.e., “one size fits all”)

-that reflects both the theories and practices with a DI approach.
+observation tool that reflects both the theories and practices with a DI

 Course Description